 Furthermore, even if having something like a GFCI outlet isn’t a legal requirement, installing it, either way, won’t do any harm.
 Quite the opposite, it will ensure your safety.
-This especially applies to areas prone to water leaks or splashing and areas with high moisture levels.
+This especially applies to areas with high moisture levels that are prone to water leaks or splashing.

-Even though the NEC does state some ground rules when it comes to installing electrical outlets under sinks, your local authority has probably adapted, changed, and added some of their own regulations to the NEC.
+Even though the NEC does state some ground rules for installing electrical outlets under sinks, your local authority has probably adapted, changed, and added some of its own regulations to the NEC.
 For this reason, the best thing to do is contact your local authorities and find out which requirements need to be met when installing your electrical outlet.

 Furthermore, even if the project seems like a piece of cake, hiring a professional might not be such a bad idea.
 Even though it will probably cost more money, at least you will be certain that the installations were done properly and, most importantly, won’t cause any harm due to poor construction.